18.11 2024

 Lára Sóley Jóhannsdottir, former managing director, ISO

 ”We have a fantastic collaboration with RUV (the main TV-station in Iceland) and the radio station Rás 1.
 The radio broadcasts almost all concerts live that the orchestra performs in Harpa.
 During the covid pandemic we started regular concerts from Harpa on live TV and since we have developed a whole series going on air every season”, she gladly informs.
 Lára Sóley does not seem like the gushing, self-imposing leader.
 Like the talk about the TV-series: They are created by her and her team, but that first came into light when Klassisk bureau asked if it was her idea.
-It is as if the ideas and the projects have priority for Lára Sóley.
+It is as if the ideas have first priority for Lára Sóley.

 Classical music is also able to do something for a whole nation, she says.
 “Classical music can help people.
 You learn so much from the arts, it brings people together.
 Culture can help people to connect through differences.”